sublimecyrax/BumblebeeArchLinux/README.md

-# This is a brief guide to installing Nvidia drivers / Intel / Bumblebee technologies.
-# See more a wiki page.
+# This brief tutorial in the form of a code

 `sudo pacman -S mesa xf86-video-intel xf86-input-mouse xf86-input-synaptics xf86-input-keyboard`